From latent dynamics to meaningful representations

-Similarly, the reconstruction loss $\mathcal{L}_{REC}$ in Eq. \ref{eq:obj} can also be reformulated in terms of bins $\{\mathcal{Z}_k\}$ and generalized to learning dynamics.
-For simplicity, we only consider in this paper the case of mappings where the latent variable $\mathbf{z}$ is a deterministic function of the input data $\mathbf{X}$ given as $\mathbf{z}=\phi(\mathbf{X})$, but the algorithm should be easily generalized to stochastic encoders.
+For simplicity, in this work we consider only the case of mappings where the latent variable $\mathbf{z}$ is a deterministic function of the input data $\mathbf{X}$ given as $\mathbf{z}=\phi(\mathbf{X})$, but the algorithm should be easily generalized to stochastic encoders.
 Let $\psi$ denote the deterministic decoder that maps the latent variable $z$ back to the original data space.
-In this way, the reconstruction loss $\mathcal{L}_{REC}$ can be replaced by the $L_2$-loss, namely:
+In this way, the reconstruction loss $\mathcal{L}_{REC}$ can be replaced by the $L_2$-loss.
+We can obtain the objective function $\mathcal{L}_{rep}$ for learning dynamics constrained latent representations:

-Combining the reconstruction loss $\mathcal{L}_{REC}$ in Eq. \ref{eq:dynamics_REC_K} and the regularizer $\mathcal{L}_{REG}$ in Eq. \ref{eq:dynamics_REG}, we can tune the hyper-parameter $\beta$ to force the latent space to follow specific dynamics given the prior transition density $r_\omega(\Delta\mathbf{z}|\mathbf{z}_t)$.
-In the next subsection, we will discuss how to choose such a prior transition density.
+where we can tune the hyper-parameter $\beta$ to force the latent space to follow specific dynamics given the prior transition density $r_\omega(\Delta\mathbf{z}_t|\mathbf{z}_t)$.
+In the following, we will discuss how to choose such a prior transition density.